MicrosoftDocs/mslearn-remotely-monitor-and-control-devices-with-iot-hub/README.md

 ## Key concepts

-The sample simulates the temperature and humidity of a wine cellar, so showing how to communicate from an external device with an Azure IoT Hub.The sample also includes code for a back-end service, that is used to send desired properties to the remote device, using Azure Device Twins, and to control the device using Direct Methods.
+The sample simulates the temperature and humidity of a cheese cave, so showing how to communicate from an external device with an Azure IoT Hub.The sample also includes code for a back-end service, that is used to send desired properties to the remote device, using Azure Device Twins, and to control the device using Direct Methods.

 ## Contributing